Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Abstract

 \section{Abstract}

-We consider a quasi-probability distribution of work for the energy-storage device given by the quantum weight.
+We consider a quasi-probability distribution of work for an isolated quantum system coupled to the energy-storage device given by the ideal weight.
 Specifically, we analyze a trade-off between changes in average energy and changes in weight's variance, where work is extracted from the coherent and incoherent ergotropy of the system.
-Firstly, for non-classical states of a work reservoir, we reveal that extraction of a positive, coherent ergotropy can be accompanied by a reduction of work fluctuations (quantified by a variance loss).
-On the contrary, for semi-classical states (e.g., coherent Gaussian wave packets) or incoherent operations, a variance gain is always non-negative and given by a quantum average of the work operator.
-Secondly, based on the quantum uncertainty principle, we derive a fluctuation-decoherence relation for a quantum weight, defining a lower bound of its energy dispersion via a dumping function of the coherent contribution to the system's ergotropy.
-In particular, it reveals that unlocking ergotropy from coherences results in high fluctuations, which diverge if a total coherent work is unlocked.
-Our results show the qualitative difference between coherent and incoherent work extraction: The former can decrease the variance, but its absolute value diverges if more and more energy is extracted, whereas for the latter, the gain is always non-negative, but a total (incoherent) ergotropy can be extracted with finite work fluctuations.
-Furthermore, we present our framework in terms of the introduced quasi-probability distribution, which has a physical interpretation of its cumulants, is free from the invasive nature of measurements, and reduces to the two-point measurement scheme (TPM) for incoherent states.
-It fits perfectly into our analysis since its first and second cumulant refers to energy and variance changes of the quantum weight.
+Primarily, we reveal that the extraction of positive coherent ergotropy can be accompanied by the reduction of work fluctuations (quantified by a variance loss) by utilizing the non-classical states of a work reservoir.
+On the other hand, we derive a fluctuation-decoherence relation for a quantum weight, defining a lower bound of its energy dispersion via a dumping function of the coherent contribution to the system's ergotropy.
+Specifically, it reveals that unlocking ergotropy from coherences results in high fluctuations, which diverge when the total coherent energy is unlocked.
+The proposed autonomous protocol of work extraction shows a significant difference between extracting coherent and incoherent ergotropy: The former can decrease the variance, but its absolute value diverges if more and more energy is extracted, whereas for the latter, the gain is always non-negative, but a total (incoherent) ergotropy can be extracted with finite work fluctuations.
+Furthermore, we present the framework in terms of the introduced quasi-probability distribution, which has a physical interpretation of its cumulants, is free from the invasive nature of measurements, and reduces to the two-point measurement scheme (TPM) for incoherent states.
 Finally, we analytically solve the work-variance trade-off for a qubit, explicitly revealing all the above quantum and classical regimes.